joris-gentinetta/biomech_PCP/README.md

 ### 1. Data Collection with `1_collect_data.py`

-The `1_collect_data.py` script is used to capture a video and EMG data.
-It has several command line arguments that you can use to customize its behavior.
-To use it first connect the EMG board (see the 0.1 EMG Board Setup)
+The `1_collect_data.py` script is used to capture EMG data.
+To use it first connect the EMG board (see 0.1 EMG Board Setup)

 - `--data_dir`: This argument is required.
-It specifies the output directory where the video and EMG data will be saved.
+It specifies the output directory where the EMG data will be saved.

 - `--dummy_emg`: This argument is optional.
 If used, the script will generate dummy EMG data for testing purposes without the need for an EMG board.